FAQ – Florida Sailfish Cup

 How many lines can we fish?

 All boats are permitted to fish up to (7) lines in the water during each tournament.
-A maximum of (2) teasers (artificial or natural) are allowed and do not factor into the count for the permitted number of lines in the water.
+A maximium of (2) teasers (artificial or natural) are allowed and do not factor into the count for the permitted number of lines in the water.
 Live bait teasers are not permitted.

 Do We Have to Call in our Releases?